Hagwon: Demographics

-A significant majority of South Korean children begin attending rr by the age of five; it was reported in 2017 that 83% of five year olds attended at least one.
+A significant majority of South Korean children begin attending hagwons by the age of five; it was reported in 2017 that 83% of five year olds attended at least one.
 A minority of students begin at age two.
-In 2022, it was reported that 78.3% of students between the first to twelfth grade attended at least one and spent an average of 7.2 hours in rr per week.
-Attendance of and time spent in rr is higher for elementary and middle school students.
+In 2022, it was reported that 78.3% of students between the first to twelfth grade attended at least one and spent an average of 7.2 hours in hagwons per week.
+Attendance of and time spent in hagwon is higher for elementary and middle school students.

 Some students attend until late at night.
-A number of rr offer private bus or shuttle services to bring the children back home, although the safety of these services due to cost minimization efforts has been criticized.
+A number of hagwons offer private bus or shuttle services to bring the children back home, although the safety of these services due to cost minimization efforts has been criticized.

 Subjects

-Parents spend the most money on English language rr, with mathematics and Korean taking second and third place.
-Science and the humanities are also popular, although less so. rr are also seen as a critical place to prepare for the college entrance exams.
+Parents spend the most money on English language hagwons, with mathematics and Korean taking second and third place.
+Science and the humanities are also popular, although less so.
+Hagwons are also seen as a critical place to prepare for the college entrance exams.

-While most rr focus on meeting educational needs, many also exist for a variety of nonacademic subjects, including music, art, swimming, and Taekwondo.
-A variety of rr for adults also exist, including some to train flight attendants.
+While most hagwons focus on meeting educational needs, many also exist for a variety of nonacademic subjects, including music, art, swimming, and Taekwondo.
+A variety of hagwons for adults also exist, including some to train flight attendants.